GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ===========================

 In this step, I recreate the previous image but with the :gmt-module:`movie` module which is use to create animations.

 ..
-Within this module, this image is called *master frame*.

-..
 Important::